dilyabareeva/quanda/README.md

 <details>
 <summary><b><big>Step 3.
 Implement the self_influence method (Optional) </big></b></summary>

 By default, **quanda** includes a built-in method for calculating self-influence scores.
-However, you can override this method to provide a custom implementation.
+This base implementation computes all attributions over the training dataset, and collects the diagonal values in the attribution matrix.
+However, you can override this method to provide a more efficient implementation.
 This method should calculate how much each training sample influences itself and return a tensor of the computed self-influence scores.

 ```python
 def self_influence(self, batch_size: int = 1) -> torch.Tensor: